 In the Atlantic, a low-pressure system over southern Florida and the Bahamas has a 70 percent of becoming a tropical or subtropical cyclone over the weekend, the NHC said.

-The storm probably won’t reach that threshold, according to weather models, said Travis Hartman, energy weather manager and meteorologist at MDA EarthSat Weather in Gaithersburg, Maryland.
+It probably won’t develop, according to weather models, said Travis Hartman, energy weather manager and meteorologist at MDA EarthSat Weather in Gaithersburg, Maryland.